-- 2. Install the support rails in the rack.
-See "Installing the support rails" on page - 3.
-If necessary, remove the CRUs from the EXP100.
+- Install the support rails in the rack.
+See "Installing the support rails" on page 34. - If necessary, remove the CRUs from the EXP100.
 See "Removing the CRUs" on page 37. - 4.
 Install the EXP100.
 See "Installing the EXP100 into a rack" on page 40.
 If necessary, replace the CRUs in the EXP100.
 See "Replacing the EXP100 CRUs" on page 41. - 5.
 Set the EXP100 interface options.
-See "Setting the interface options" on page - 6.
+See "Setting the interface options" on page 44. - 6.
 Cable the EXP100 to other EXP100s or to a DS4000.
-See "Cabling the EXP100" on page 46. - 7.
-Install the DS4000 Storage Manager 9.1 host software.
+See "Cabling the EXP100" on page 46. - Install the DS4000 Storage Manager 9.1 host software.
 Refer to the IBM System Storage DS4000 Storage Manager 9 Installation and Support Guide for the appropriate operating system for instructions on how to install the DS4000 Storage Manager 9.1 host software. - 8.
 Upgrade the controller firmware in the DS4000 storage subsystem to the correct version for your specific storage subsystem configuration, as indicated in the DS4000 readme files located at the following Web site:

 Note: If your DS4000 storage subsystem shipped preloaded with controller firmware, you might not need to upgrade the firmware.
 However, it is still recommended to upgrade to the latest version of the firmware for you specific storage subsystem model.
-In addition, for FC/SATA Intermix
+In addition, for FC/SATA Intermix configurations, see the firmware information that is listed in the IBM System Storage DS4000 Fibre Channel and Serial ATA Intermix Premium Feature Installation Overview

 - 9. Turn on the EXP100.
-See "Turning the EXP100 on and off" on page 59. - 10.
+See "Turning the EXP100 on and off" on page 62. - 10.
 Turn on the DS4000 storage subsystem and use the DS4000 Storage Manager 9.1 host software to verify the configuration.